 Pyomo.DoE accomplishes the exploratory analysis with the run_grid_search function.
 It allows users to define any number of design decisions.
-Heatmaps (or lines) are used to visualize the sensitivity of the DoE criteria to changes in two (or one) design variables with any other design variables held constant.
+Heatmaps can be drawn by two design variables, fixing other design variables.
+1D curve can be drawn by one design variable, fixing all other variables.
 The function run_grid_search enumerates over the design space, each MBDoE problem accomplished by compute_FIM method.
 Therefore, run_grid_search supports only two modes: sequential_finite and direct_kaug.